tournesol-app/tournesol/frontend/README.md

 Launches the test runner in the interactive watch mode.<br />
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `yarn i18n:parse`

+Parses source code to extract all translation keys used in frontend, and updates the translation catalogs accordingly in `public/locales`.

 ### `yarn build`